Medical School Services

 As you put the final touches on your application, the anxiety builds.
 Do I use this word or that?
 Am I really ready to submit?
 How do I know that I've put my best foot forward?

-We've found the best way to make sure students are 100% ready to submit is to have a final application read through from the most senior member of our staff - Passport founder, Rob Humbracht.
+We've found the best way to make sure students are 100% ready to submit is to have a mock admissions committee, led by the most senior member of our staff - Passport founder, Rob Humbracht.
 He will read every word of your primary to make sure it represents you well so that you can submit with confidence.

 After your secondaries are in, interview season begins.
 Our former students have said that their first interview was the hardest, so we help make sure that you are 100% ready for the first one.
 That starts with a full-on education program (multiple articles and videos) to make sure that you know what to expect on interview day.
 Then, we pair you with a different advisor - someone you've never met - to do your interview preparation and mock interviews.
 The feeling of our mock interviews closely mimics interview day, whether that's a traditional interview or the MMI.